-The DRC is funded by a Cooperative Agreement with HRSA MCHB to create the Interactive Data Query tool, as well as the key indicator data set and codebook.
-Each data results or state data snapshot page on our website has a citation at the bottom of the results.
+The DRC is funded by a cooperative agreement with HRSA MCHB to create the Interactive Data Query tool, as well as the key indicator data set and codebook.
+The data results, data snapshot page and documents on our website all have a citation at the bottom of the results.
 Please use this context-specific citation information whenever possible.
-If a citation is not included on a screen then please use the following more general citation:
+If a citation is not included on a screen, then please use the following general citation:

-To cite a 2016 NSCH indicator dataset from the DRC:
+To cite a NSCH constructed data set from the DRC:

-Child and Adolescent Health Measurement Initiative, Data Resource Center for Child and Adolescent Health.
-(2018).
-2016 National Survey of Children’s Health (NSCH) [(SPSS/SAS/Stata/CSV) Indicator Data Set].
-Health Resources and Services Administration, Maternal and Child Health Bureau in collaboration with the U.S. Census Bureau.
+Child and Adolescent Health Measurement Initiative, ([Year of Publication]).
+[Survey Year] National Survey of Children’s Health (NSCH) [(SPSS/SAS/Stata/CSV) Constructed Data Set].
+Data Resource Center for Child and Adolescent Health supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
 Retrieved [mm/dd/yy] from www.childhealthdata.org.

 How do I receive assistance if I am having a hard time interpreting output from the surveys? [return to top]

 The DRC makes it easy to receive technical assistance for questions related to our website or interpreting data from the national surveys hosted here.
 Just follow the link to the Ask Us a Question page and send us an email.
 Once we receive your question, we will review it within 48 hours.
 Due to limited capacity, we prioritize questions submitted by Title V leaders, families, and family organizations.
 As our team is able, our goal is to provide quick replies to all questions and requests for information.
 The DRC staff makes every effort to respond to your email within 2 to 3 business days.